 In 2005, Drew appeared in the romantic comedy Fever Pitch with former SNL’er Jimmy Fallon.
 She provided the voice of Maggie in 2006’s animated flick Curious George and sang with Hugh Grant in the 2007 romantic comedy Music and Lyrics.
 That same year, she worked with Eric Bana and Robert Duvall in Lucky You.

 In 2008, Drew lent her voice to Beverly Hills Chihuahua.
 In 2009, she produced and starred in He’s Just Not That Into You, whose ensemble cast featured Ben Affleck, Jennifer Aniston, Jennifer Connelly, Bradley Cooper and Scarlett Johansson.
 She also appeared in the HBO film Grey Gardens with Jessica Lange.
 2009 also marked her feature directorial debut with Whip It.
 Barrymore appeared in the roller derby flick along with Ellen Page, Kristen Wiig and Ari Graynor.

 As time progresses, we'll have more info about Drew Barrymore here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.